 Build a Winning Web Development Team.
 In-house or Outsource?

 Whether you are a beginner or an experienced entrepreneur, one thing remains certain.
 Once you start nourishing the idea of setting up a business, at a certain point in time, you would have to decide between building patiently your in-house staff or outsourcing your work to offshore employees.
+The other option is hiring IT recruiting agency (read more about pros and cons of IT recruiting agencies).
 Your decision will depend on your needs, the level of your business, and the target that you want to attain.

 It will make much sense if a startup company focuses on building a development strategy and ensure that the employees follow or work in accordance with the development plan established.
 Since the company is still young, hiring an offshore staff wouldn’t be the ideal option.
 On the other hand, well-established companies could concentrate on finding new opportunities.
 More time could be spent on improving development strategies so hiring a dedicated and experienced remote team or outsourcing work would be a reasonable option.

 You will have to take your time to build your own team by starting with a single specialist, then increase the number of employees and share roles or responsibilities for all operational activities over time.